Elena Stark, MD, PhD

 The Pathology Interest Group ("PathIG") was initiated in academic year 2013-14, and is designed to inspire and educate the next generation of leaders in pathology and laboratory medicine.

 The PathIG program was created to educate medical leaders on the various roles in Pathology and their impact on the medical field, and to offer a venue for UCLA medical students interested in Pathology to explore the field further.
 The PathIG hosts informative sessions with guest speakers, microscope review sessions, shadowing opportunities and research fairs and mixers.

-We congratulate our participating faculty as well as all the student coordinators, on this excellent kick-off to the program.
+We congratulate our participating faculty as well as all the student coordinators, on the work of this excellent Interest Group.